RedHatGov/redhatgov.github.io/content/workshops/secure_software_factory/lab03.md

 - Nexus pod - Nexus is an artifact repository
 - Jenkins pod - Jenkins is an open source CI/CD tool
 - Sonarqube pod - SonarQube is an open source static code analysis tool

+It might take a few minutes for all PODS to be deployed.

 <img src="../images/cicd-pods.png" width="900"><br/>